 Even this small amount can affect the air quality of a home for an extended period.
-Dust from tiles and other construction materials are carcinogenic as found by the Center for Disease Control and are regulated by the Occupational Safety and Health Administration due to their detrimental health effects.
+Dust from tiles and other construction materials are carcinogenic, as found by the Center for Disease Control and are regulated by the Occupational Safety and Health Administration due to their detrimental health effects.

 Silica dust exposure creates long-lasting changes in those who inhale it, whether on a brief occasion or extended time over the years.
 With this in mind, the dust free tile removal cost per square foot factors in much more than just a monetary price.

-When it comes down to choosing, the best way is to see for one’s self the value for the dollar spent — whether a homeowner requesting a service, or a contractor thinking of purchasing the equipment to offer dustless flooring removal to their clients.
+When it comes down to choosing, the best way is to see for one’s self the value for the dollar spent — whether a homeowner is requesting a service, or a contractor thinking of purchasing the equipment to offer dustless flooring removal to their clients.

 Due to its large number of components necessary to cover every process of removal, the DustRam® System is not available for rental from Home Depot or any other big-box location.
-A DustRam® contractor is specially trained on the patented equipment to ensure a thoroughly dustless flooring removal for one’s home or business.
+A DustRam® contractor is specially trained on the patented equipment to ensure a thoroughly dustless removal of flooring for one’s home or business.

 Be a Certified DustRam® System Tile Removal Contractor

-DustRam®, LLC is seeking new contractors throughout the United States who are interested in this exciting new Dust Free flooring removal technology.
+DustRam®, LLC, is seeking new contractors throughout the United States who are interested in this exciting new Dust Free flooring removal technology.
 Imagine the opportunities to offer this unique service to the growing demand in your area, work more efficiently, and increase market awareness and profitability.

 As one can see, there is a definite disparity by the brand in the effectiveness of dust free tile removal equipment.
-The DustCuff™ and Dust Commander® each have their own sets of pros and cons; ultimately, neither one can give the dustless tile and flooring removal the DustRam® System can.
+The DustCuff™ and Dust Commander® each have their own sets of pros and cons; ultimately, neither one can give the dustless tile and flooring removed the DustRam® System can.